eesd-epfl/DICpy/README.md

 This python package provide a set of methods used in Digital Image Correlation for the estimation of displacement and strain fields in materials.
 It is developed and maintained by the Earthquake Engineering & Structural Dynamics lab at EPFL (Switzerland).

+The current version is a pre-release; therefore, users must consider the inherent risks of using a package under development.

 # Documentation